-There are no current or foreseen material, practical or legal impediments to the prompt transfer of capital resources or repayment of liabilities among Nottingham Building Society and its subsidiaries.
-During the year, the estate agency and lettings subsidiary entities closed to new business.
+There are no current or foreseen material, practical or legal impediment to prompt transfer of capital resources or repayment of liabilities among Nottingham Building Society and its subsidiaries.

 1.5 Scope of Application (continued)

 The following company is a special purpose vehicle (SPV) established in connection with the Society's securitisation programme.
 Although The Nottingham has no direct or indirect ownership interest in this company, it is accounted for as a subsidiary of Nottingham Building Society.
 This is because the SPV is principally engaged in providing a source of funding to the Society, which in substance means the Society is exposed to rights of variable returns from its involvement in the SPV and has the ability to affect those returns through its power over the entity.